eafflu/runtime/README.md

 We will create our first obstacle in `js/level01.js` inside of the `runLevelInGame` function.

+Add this code below the comment that says `// BEGIN EDITING YOUR CODE HERE`

     var hitZoneSize = 25;
     var damageFromObstacle = 10;
     var myObstacle = game.createObstacle(hitZoneSize,damageFromObstacle);

-This code declare a variable `myObstacle` and create a new obstacle using the Game Managers `createObstacle()` function.
+This code declare a variable `myObstacle` and creates a new obstacle using the game's `createObstacle()` function.
 The `createObstacle` function takes two parameters which define the size of the object (`hitZoneSize`) and how much damage the obstacle does when it collides with Halle (`damageFromObstacle`)

-Add this code:
+Add this code to the code you just wrote

     myObstacle.x = 400;
     myObstacle.y = 100;

 This position that obstacle somewhere on screen by modifying the `x` and `y` properties of `myObstacle`

-Now, add this code:
+Finally, add this code:

     game.addGameItem(myObstacle);